The time to buy is when there’s blood in the streets

 As I traveled and shopped at antique markets and shows last summer, I had the opportunity to speak with dealers and watch them ply their trade.
 I found four attitudes to be prevalent among the dealers at the shows I attended.
 The first concerns the overall business atmosphere, but the other three attitudes I found mostly among the dealers who complained that business was bad and they weren’t making any money.
 Here’s what I found:

-The very definition of “market value” is what a willing buyer pays a willing seller, neither being under duress.
-Dealers, your inventory may be worth less than you think.
+Dealers, your merchandise may be worth less than you think.
 What you paid for an item has absolutely nothing to do with what its market value is when the time comes to sell it.

-Holding on to over-priced inventory slows your inventory turns, ties up your cash and increases your taxes.
+Holding on to over-priced goods slows your turnover, ties up your cash and increases your taxes.
 Either sell slow- moving items at a discount, or write down the cost basis of the inventory.
 Doing so will increase your cost-of-goods-sold and lower your gross profit, but it will also decrease your tax bill.
 In a down economy, do you really want to be paying more taxes?

-When you sell the slow-moving inventory at a discount, you free up cash to buy new inventory that can turn over faster and increase your profitability.
+When you sell the slow-moving items at a discount, you free up cash to buy new items that can turn over faster and increase your profitability.
 Yes, it’s sometimes difficult to take a loss on an item, but as von Rothschild said, sometimes the blood in the streets must be your own.

 3. Some dealers were inclined to look at their inventory as a collection of individual items instead of an organic whole.